benoitryder/simulotter/doc/display.rst

   If :attr:`obj` is not `None` it is ``obj.trans``.
 Otherwise, the world's referential is used.

-  The camera is oriented along the negative Z axis (towards the ground).
+  The camera is oriented along the negative Z axis (towards the ground) with vertical Y axis and horizontal X axis.

   .. attribute:: trans